CHEPKORIR99/Chepkorir_Tuei_Portfolio/README.md

 JavaScript: For interacting with the backend (fetching project data dynamically from a server).

-Python: Used in my projects related to data processing, analysis, and automation.

-GIS Tools: Including QGIS, ArcGIS, GeoPandas, and Rasterio for geospatial data science tasks.

 Key Features
 Dynamic Project List: Projects are fetched from a backend server and displayed on the webpage.
 You can view detailed descriptions and links to project repositories.